Lumpy skin disease

 Monitoring and action

-The Australian Department of Agriculture, Fisheries and Forestry constantly monitors the disease status of trading partners to manage the risk of importing products that may harbour lumpy skin disease.
-The department conducts evidence-based risk assessments which are used to set import requirements.
+The Australian Government constantly monitors the disease status of trading partners to manage the risk of importing products that may harbour LSD.
+They conduct evidence-based risk assessments which are used to set import requirements.
 This mitigates the disease risk associated with certain imported products including bovine genetic material and dairy.

-Producers are reminded to be aware of the clinical signs of LSD.
-If LSD is introduced to Australia, it is critically important to identify it quickly and therefore minimise the impacts.
-If you suspect the presence of this disease in any cattle or water buffalo, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Animal Disease Hotline on 1800 675 888.
+Be aware of the clinical signs of LSD.
+If LSD is introduced to Australia, it is critically important to identify it quickly and minimise the impacts.
+If you suspect the presence of this disease in any cattle or water buffalo, you must report it to either:

 Suspect cases of LSD should be investigated.
-Where appropriate, diagnostic samples should be collected from representative animals and submitted to the Biosecurity Sciences Laboratory (BSL), including the Specimen Advice Sheet (PDF, 630KB) for appropriate analysis and assessment of whether further testing will be required at the Australian Centre for Disease Preparedness at Geelong.
+Where appropriate, diagnostic samples should be collected from representative animals and submitted to the Biosecurity Sciences Laboratory (BSL), including the specimen advice sheet for appropriate analysis and assessment of whether further testing will be required at the Australian Centre for Disease Preparedness at Geelong.

 Diagnosis of LSD is based primarily on detection of the virus in lesions.
 Detection of antibody in serum may also aid diagnosis.